Becoming You With Julie

 • 💬 Comments

-• Overripe bananas for natural sweetness: The more spots, the better.
-As bananas ripen, starches break down into sugars—so you get rich banana flavor without added refined sugar.
+• Overripe bananas for natural sweetness: The more brown spots, the better.
+Ripe bananas give this drink sweetness, flavor, and creaminess without needing much added sweetener.

-Here’s what you’ll need to make this simple banana milk recipe:
+Here’s what you’ll need to make this easy banana milk recipe:

-• Plant-based milk – Oat, soy, cashew nut milk, or almond milk all work.
-Oat is creamy and closest to the classic version, soy adds protein, cashew gives extra richness, or for a lighter option, use almond or even rice milk.
+• Plant-based milk: Oat, soy, cashew nut milk, or almond milk all work.
+Oat milk gives the creamiest classic flavor, while soy adds more protein.

 See the recipe card for quantities.